-Exploration and development: all the resource properties and most the oil and gas participating interests of the Company are at an exploration stage only and are without a known body of commercial reserves.
-The business of exploring for developing and producing oil and gas involves a high degree of risk.
+Exploration and development: the business of exploring for developing and producing oil and gas involves a high degree of risk.
 Oil and gas reserves may never be found or, if discovered, may not result in production at reasonable costs or profitability.